pawanit17/mongodb-mastery/README.md

 		}
 	}

+Although there are no restrictions on what you can insert to a collection, if unrelated data is inserted, over time the collection becomes heterogenous / not serving the purpose anymore.
+In real world applications, all the records in a given collection have more or less the same common fields with some additional ones for few documents.

 Although this is allowed in MongoDB, most of the times, it would be beneficial to add some schema.
 Example, each blog post document should have value for owner.
 Which schema to use is entirely dependent on the problem at had.

+## Datatypes

+MogoDB has several data types like Double, String, Boolean, Date etc. More information here https://docs.mongodb.com/manual/reference/bson-types/.